Arte8/arts-goldmine/README.md

 # **Goldmine**
-A directory of Hip Hop production samples.
+A directory of Hip Hop and inspirational poetry quotations.

 Coded in: Ruby on Rails